awsdocs/amazon-connect-admin-guide/doc_source/contact-flow-modules.md

   + Stored customer input
 + Modules do not allow invoking another module\.

+To pass any data to a module, or to get any data from a module, you need to pass and retrieve attributes\.

+For example, you want data that is written from Lambda \(an External attribute\) and pass it to the module so you can make a decision\.
+Your Lambda identifies whether the customer is a VIP member\.
+You need that information inside the module because if they are a VIP member, you want to play a prompt thanking them for their membership\.
+Since default Lambda is not available inside a module, you use attributes to pass and retrieve data\.

 ## Security profile permissions for modules<a name="module-permissions"></a>

 Before you can add modules to Inbound flows, you must have permissions in your security profile\.
 By default, the **Admin** and **CallCenterManager** security profiles have these permissions\.